Raku/doc/README.md

     $ zef install p6doc

-to install the binaries and make it available in your binaries execution path.
+to install the "binaries" and make them available in your binaries execution path.

-**Note**: Please note that, due to changes in the parsing of Pod6, this will fail in versions older than 2018.06.
+**Note**: Please note that, due to changes in the parsing of Pod6, this will fail in versions of Perl 6 older than 2018.06.
 Please upgrade to that version, or install using `--force`.

 ## Use p6doc